flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     Using **New** Cockpit Interaction System

     - Highlight a control (like a knob).
     - Hold ++"Left Click"++ to lock to that control.
-Now your mouse will not affect any other controls or other mouse bindings.
+Now, your mouse will not affect any other controls or other mouse bindings.
     - Move the mouse left to turn the knob left, move it right to turn the knob right (with the ++"Left Click"++ held down)
     - You can also use the scroll wheel while holding ++"Left Click"++ down to turn the knob left or right.
     - To push a control / knob in, lock to the control using ++"Left Click"++ and then ++"Right Click"++.
     - To pull a control / knob out, hold ++"Left Click"++ and then click your scroll wheel ++"Middle Mouse"++.
         - Note: If you already use the ++"Middle Mouse"++ button to activate freelook this may not work.
-Check your keybinds so this feature does not conflict.
+Check your keybinds, so this feature does not conflict.

     !!! tip ""
         This list is based on our testing and feedback.
-For more information see the [MSFS Release Notes](https://forums.flightsimulator.com/t/microsoft-flight-simulator-available-today-on-xbox-series-x-s-and-xbox-game-pass/425795) - Cockpit Interactions.
+For more information, see the [MSFS Release Notes](https://forums.flightsimulator.com/t/microsoft-flight-simulator-available-today-on-xbox-series-x-s-and-xbox-game-pass/425795) - Cockpit Interactions.

-    Direct your support questions and feedback of this feature to Asobo.
+    Direct your support questions and feedback on this feature to Asobo.

 ??? tip "Do Not Use DX12"
     ### Do Not Use DX12